ash-project/ash/documentation/topics/resources/identities.md

 ## Eager Checking

-Setting `eager_check_with: DomainName` on an identity will allow that identity to be checked when building a create changeset over the resource.
+Setting `eager_check?: true` on an identity will allow that identity to be checked when building a create changeset over the resource.
 This allows for showing quick up-front validations about whether some value is taken, for example.
+If the resource does not have the domain configured, you can specify the domain to use with `eager_check_with: DomainName`.

 If you are using `AshPhoenix.Form`, for example, this looks for a conflicting record on each call to `Form.validate/2`.
 For updates, it is only checked if one of the involved fields is being changed.